whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Chat.md

 ---

-### ChatGPT
+#### ChatGPT

 ![](https://rentry.co/static/icons/512.png)

 [Andy's Collection Of Chatgpt Jailbreak Prompts](https://rentry.org/Chatgptjailbreak) - Are you tired of ChatGPT always being censored?
-Now there are jailbreak prompts to get better experience,Here the the list of prompts however there may few problems such as: Sometimes it dosent work because chatgpt have filters however it can be bypassed by just deleting your current chat and sta...
+Now there are jailbreak prompts to get better experience,Here the the list of prompts however there may few problems such as: Sometimes it dosent work because chatgpt have filters however it can be bypassed by just deleting your current chat and sta…

 2023-02-21T21:32:35.000Z